rams-research/cgcellulosefibril/README.md

 The original paper describing the methodology

-> Martini 3 Model of Cellulose Microfibrils: On the Route to Capture Large Conformational Changes of Polysaccharides
+> Moreira RA, Weber SAL, Poma AB.
+Martini 3 Model of Cellulose Microfibrils: On the Route to Capture Large Conformational Changes of Polysaccharides.
+Molecules.
+2022; 27(3):976.
->
 > [Molecules 2022, 27(3), 976](https://doi.org/10.3390/molecules27030976)

 ## Usage